jackrea07/BSafeHelmet/README.md

 - Lastly, in CCS, click on "Import project", and choose the cloned "BSafeHelmet/OnBoard/UltraSonic" directory.
 - You will now be able to build the project in the CCS IDE.
 - Note: if you receive include errors upon first build, right click the project name ("UltraSonic") in the Project Explorer tab and click on "Properties".
 Then navigate to Build -> Arm Properties -> Include Options.
 Delete the current path to the SW-TM4C-2.2.0.295 SDK and replace with your exact path to the SDK.
 The build should now work with no errors.

+### BSafe Mobile App Build Instructions
+0) IF ALREADY COMPILED PREVIOUSLY & PULLING FROM GITHUB, RUN THE FOLLOWING COMMANDS

+First DELETE the beeware-venv that exists in BSAFEHELMET directory Then, navigate to BSafeHelmet directory if necessary (Should be default)

+python -m venv beeware-venv
+beeware-venv\Scripts\activate

+(SHOULD ENTER beeware-venv VIRTUAL ENVIRONMENT)

+python -m pip install briefcase pip install folium pip install tornado pip install toga

+cd BSafe_App
+cd bsafe
+briefcase run -u

+1) INITIALIZE ENVIRONMENT
+python -m venv beeware-venv
+beeware-venv\Scripts\activate
+cd BSafe_App

+2) INSTALL BEEWARE TOOLS
+python -m pip install briefcase

+3) BOOTSTRAP NEW PROJECT (IGNORE THIS ONE) briefcase new
+Fill out Name, URL, email, etc...

+4) RUN DEFAULT APP IN DEVELOPER MODE cd 'bsafe' briefcase dev **NOTE: map will not display properly in dev mode**

+5) MODIFY CONTENT
+open src/bsafe/app.py and make changes as necessary

+6) CREATE APPLICATION SCAFFOLD & BUILD APPLICATION briefcase create briefcase build

+7) RUN THE APP & BUILD INSTALLER briefcase run briefcase package

+8) MODIFY APPLICATION CODE AS DESIRED
+Make any changes to the app as desired (such as in app.py) After doing so, 'briefcase dev' will reflect changes but 'briefcase run' will not.
+To update, use 'briefcase update'
+To update AND run in a single step, use 'briefcase run -u'

+9) TO RUN ON VIRTUAL 'ANDROID' briefcase run android -u -r -d "@beePhone"